UtrechtUniversity/remindo-api/README.md

 ### Retrieving Items' Statistics and Reliabilities

-Goodreads API also allows to list events happening in an area.
+Remindo API also allows to list events happening in an area.

 ```python
     >>> events = gc.list_events(21229)